Marketing - B.S.

 The Creative Advertising specialization is suitable for students who are interested in careers in art direction and copywriting, branded content production, digital display, brand design and development, blogging and content management.

-Upon completion of the Creative Advertising specialization, students are expected to:
+Upon completion of the Creative Advertising specialization (offered at the Providence campus), students are expected to:

 - Write, design and produce creative advertising and branded content in both digital and traditional media.